mrYakamoto/algorithm-drill-binary-search/README.md

 ```
 *Figure 3*.
 Example binary search method usage.

 Now it's time to mimic the behavior of `Array#index` by implementing a binary search algorithm.
-We'll write a `binary_search` method that accepts to arguments:  an object and a sorted array.
+We'll write a `binary_search` method that accepts two arguments:  an object and a sorted array.
 The method returns the index where a specific value is found or `nil` if it's not found.  (see Figure 3)

 Again, we'll want to have a test suite that ensures the accuracy of our binary search method.
 We need to cover both common cases and edge cases.